 The younger son is in a mess, he is in rags, dirty and shaved headed.
 He is a disgrace, an outcast.
 In Rembrandt’s painting, he looks almost foetal in his dependence on his Father.
 He comes as a child to where love and grace is found.
 He has truly come home.

 A story coming alive

-So this week, in the basement of our homeless day centre, this famous old story came alive to me in a fresh and wonderful way.
+So this week, in the basement of our centre, this famous old story came alive to me in a fresh and wonderful way.
 We reflected and learnt together as a group because everyone has experiences of the difficulties and pain of being forgiven, of giving forgiveness and of finding it hard to forgive.

 Most importantly, it was another reminder that God’s grace, which is unearned and freely given, is at the heart of Christianity.
 This grace is available to all.
 As Philip Yancey has written: